jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

 XFS is notoriously bad at being used by an everyday computer because its strength is build on using a system storing large database files or archiving large files.
 You can install the tools needed to make a partition of the XFS format by typing ```sudo apt-get install xfsprogs```; the XFS tools are already installed on Fedora and CentOS by default.
 You can create an XFS filesystem using the ```sudo mkfs.xfs``` command.
 We can grow an XFS filesystem with the command ```xfs_growfs /mount/point -D size```.

-### Modern Linux Filesystems
+### Next Generation Linux Filesystems

 The ext4 filesystem served its purpose well but by 2008 became apparent that ext4 was not the right filesystem design for taking full advantage of memory, disk, and processor improvements--as well as the changing use case of computing focusing on large dynamic clusters such as service companies like Google, Facebook, Twitter, and other social media companies.
-These new generation of filesystems combine the volume management and the filesystem.
+These new generation of filesystems combine  the filesystem, volume management, data compression, volume snapshots, and datafile integrity.
 The two main candidates that are opensource and designed to take advantage of this current technological environment are [Btrfs](https://btrfs.wiki.kernel.org/index.php/Main_Page "btrfs wiki page") and [OpenZFS](https://openzfs.org/wiki/Main_Page "openZFS wiki page").

 ### Btrfs

-The project was initially created by Chris Mason at Oracle in 2007, for use on their own storage products to compete against SUN Microsystems ZFS operating system.
-By 2013 is was considered stable and included in the Linux Kernel by default.
-Facebook is currently where Chris Mason, the original author is employed, and they are championing the use of this operating system on [their servers](https://facebookmicrosites.github.io/btrfs/docs/btrfs-facebook.html "Facebook use of btrfs website").
+This project was initially created by Chris Mason at Oracle in 2007, for use on their own storage products to compete against SUN Microsystems ZFS operating system.
+By 2013 it was considered stable and included in the Linux Kernel.
+Facebook is currently where Chris Mason is employed and they are championing the use of this operating system on [their infrastructure](https://facebookmicrosites.github.io/btrfs/docs/btrfs-facebook.html "Facebook use of btrfs website").

-Btrfs is a modern copy on write (CoW) filesystem for Linux aimed at implementing advanced features while also focusing on fault tolerance, repair and easy administration[^ch11f121].
-Chris Mason, the principal Btrfs author, has stated that the goal of Btrfs was, *"to let Linux scale for the storage that will be available.
+Btrfs is a modern copy-on-write (CoW) filesystem for Linux.
+Copy-on-write is at its core and optimization pattern that uses pointers instead of making multiple copies of data on a disk, therefore reducing write operations.
+When the original file is modified then a true on disk copy of the file is made[^ch11f121].
+Chris Mason said the goal of Btrfs is, *"to let Linux scale for the storage that will be available.
 Scaling is not just about addressing the storage but also means being able to administer and to manage it with a clean interface that lets people see what's being used and makes it more reliable[^128]."*

-Btrfs adds support for resource pooling and using extents to make logical drives across physical devices.
-It also includes snapshots of files capability--for point-in-time restore, in-place cloning, and file based checksums.
-Recently openSuse and Fedora have adopted Btrfs as a filesystem, but support for Btrfs was remove in RHEL 8 (in favor of XFS and LVM).
+Btrfs adds support for resource pooling and using extents to make logical drives across physical devices removing the need for the use of LVM, volume management is now built in.
+Recently openSUSE and Fedora have adopted Btrfs as a filesystem, but support for Btrfs was remove in RHEL 8 (in favor of XFS and LVM).

 In order to format a system using Btrfs you need to install ```btrfs-tools``` on Ubuntu and ```btrfs-progs``` on Fedora.